-Completion of this degree program can also prepare students to test for the American Board for Certification in Homeland Security (CASP) Certified Aviation Security Professional exam and for (CASP) recertification credits, the American Society for Industrial Security International (CPP) Certified Protection Professional exam and for (CPP) recertification credits.
+Completion of this degree program can prepare students to test for the ASIS International (formerly American Society for Industrial Security, International) Certified Protection Professional (CPP) exam and for (CPP) recertification credits.
 It also prepares the students for the American Association of Airport Executives Transportation Security Administration approved Airport Security Coordinator exam.

 |Embry-Riddle courses in the general education categories of Communication Theory and Skills, Humanities, and Social Sciences may be chosen from the list below, assuming prerequisite requirements are met.
 Courses from other institutions are acceptable if they fall into these broad categories and are at the level specified.|

 |Physical and Life Sciences|